Graduate Student Handbook

 Student Accessibility Support

-Brandeis University welcomes all qualified individuals as students, faculty, or staff members.
+Brandeis University welcomes all qualified individuals as students, faculty or staff members.
 The University is committed to providing reasonable accommodations to individuals with appropriately documented physical, learning, or psychological disabilities.
-For more information, please see the university’s Services for Graduate Students pages.
+For more information, please see the university's Academic Accommodations for Undergraduate and Graduate Students website.

 Brandeis Anthropology Research Seminar (BARS)